 Flooding is a potential risk for many homeowners.
-A raised floor system could be the solution to raising your home’s foundation at or above base flood elevation.
-Considering other options — slab atop dirt fill, slab on backfilled perimeter wall, or ring levee — the raised floor may be the most practical and cost effective way to protect your property and meet local building ordinances in flood prone areas.
+A raised wood floor system could be the solution to raising your home’s foundation at or above base flood elevation.
+Considering other options, the raised floor may be the most practical and cost-effective way to protect your property and meet building ordinances in flood-prone areas.

 9. Pest Control

 Most pests are ground dwellers.
 With a raised floor system, your home is up off the ground away from pests.
 For optimum protection against termites, pressure-treated and kiln-dried after treatment (KDAT) Southern Pine lumber is available.

 10. Flexible Landscaping

 Landscaping looks best around the foundation of the home; it helps “ground” the structure to the site.
 Root-severing slab construction often demands the removal of existing trees in close proximity to the structure.
 Near a raised floor foundation, beautiful and energy-saving shade trees can be preserved.